cuelang/cuelang.org/content/en/docs/usecases/configuration.md

 This may give the semblance that the languages are very similar.
 At the core, though, they are very different.

-CUE's focus is data validation whereas Jsonnet focusses on data templating (boilerplate removal).
+CUE's focus is data validation whereas Jsonnet focuses on data templating (boilerplate removal).
 Jsonnet was not designed with validation in mind.